wormhole-foundation/wormhole/docs/operations.md

-# Running a Wormhole node
+# Running a Wormhole Guardian Node

 ![](images/nodearchitecture.svg)

 ## Connected chains

-In addition to Wormhole itself, you need to run your own verifying node for every chain that Wormhole connects to:
+In addition to Wormhole itself, you need to run your own verifying node for every chain that Wormhole connects to except for newer IBC connected chains that integrate through Wormhole Gateway.
+Please refer to the [constants reference](https://docs.wormhole.com/wormhole/reference/constants) for all chains that Wormhole connects to.

-- **Solana**.
-There is no light client for Solana yet, so you'll have to run a full solana-validator node.
-It does not have to actually be a validator - you can run solana-validator in non-validating mode if you are not a validator.

-  Refer to the [Solana documentation](https://docs.solana.com/running-validator) on how to run a validator.
-The validator requirements as stated in their docs are excessive - for the current iteration for mainnet-beta, the "low end" config with no GPU is perfectly adequate, and will have enough spare capacity.
-  [Solana's Discord server](https://solana.com/community) is a great resource for questions regarding validator ops.

-- **Ethereum**.
-See below - you need at least a light client.
-For stability reasons, a full node is recommended.

-- **Terra** requires a full node and an [LCD server](https://docs.terra.money/terracli/lcd.html#light-client-daemon) pointing to your full node.
-Refer to the [Terra documentation](https://docs.terra.money/node/join-network.html) on how to run a full node.
-From a security point of view, running only an LCD server with `--trust-node=false` pointed to somebody else's full node would be sufficient, but you'd then depend on that single node for availability unless you set up a load balancer pointing to a set of nodes.

-- **Binance Smart Chain**: Same requirements as Ethereum.
-Note that BSC has higher throughput than Ethereum and roughly requires twice as many compute resources.

 **Do NOT use third-party RPC service providers** for any of the chains!
 You'd fully trust them, and they could lie to you on whether an event has actually been observed.
 The whole point of Wormhole is not to rely on centralized nodes!